heckenmann/esmt/README.md

 # Install dependencies
 docker exec -it test npm install docker exec -it test npm install --only=dev

+# Install test-data
+docker exec -it test bash testingEnv/data2es.sh
 ```
 The project folder will be mounted into the container.
 So you can edit the files with an editor of your choice on the host-system.

 ### Development server
 Run
 ```
-docker exec -it test ng serve
+docker exec -it test ng serve --host 0.0.0.0
 ```
 for a dev server.
 Navigate to `http://<container-ip>:4200/`.
 The app will automatically reload if you change any of the source files.
+You have to set the one elasticsearch-node-IP under settings.

 ### Code scaffolding